Please note that the Return of Title IV Funds functions in conjunction with the NMSU Refund Policy.

 Types of Withdrawals

 An Official Withdrawal refers to removing all courses from your schedule and no longer attending the university for a specific term.
 A student is also considered an official withdrawal if they drop or withdraw from all current classes in a specific term, but are still enrolled in upcoming module courses (mini semesters or short courses) in the same term and have not confirmed in writing to financial aid that they will be attending those courses.
 Students who wish to officially withdraw should do so through the NMSU Registrar’s Office.
-For more information, please contact University Financial Aid.

 An Unofficial Withdrawal refers to a student who remains enrolled in courses in a term, but stops attending all courses and receives all failing or non-passing grades for a semester.
 A Return of Title IV funds will be calculated based on the documented last date of attendance and the funds returned to the federal aid programs.
-If financial aid is unable to document the last date of attendance, the midpoint (50% point) of the period of enrollment will be used.

 Retaining eligibility for Financial Aid